dafny-lang/dafny/docs/DafnyRef/Types.md

-where `:att1` and `:att2` are attributes of the function, if any, `T1` and `T2` are type parameters of the function (if generic), `a, b, c` are the function’s parameters, `T` is the type of the function’s result, `Pre` is a boolean expression denoting the function’s precondition, `Frame` denotes a set of objects whose fields the function body may depend on, `Post` is a boolean expression denoting the function’s postcondition, `Rank` is the function’s variant function, and `Body` is an expression that defines the function's return value.
+where `:att1` and `:att2` are attributes of the function, if any, `T1` and `T2` are type parameters of the function (if generic), `a, b, c` are the function???s parameters, `T` is the type of the function???s result, `Pre` is a boolean expression denoting the function???s precondition, `Frame` denotes a set of objects whose fields the function body may depend on, `Post` is a boolean expression denoting the function???s postcondition, `Rank` is the function???s variant function, and `Body` is an expression that defines the function's return value.
 The precondition allows a function to be partial, that is, the precondition says when the function is defined (and Dafny will verify that every use of the function